-♣ Valle Verde Early College High School (VVEHS)-Ysleta Independent School District's Early College High School opened August 27, 2007.
+♣ Valle Verde Early College High School (VVECHS): Ysleta Independent School District's first Early College High School opened August 27, 2007.
 This unique school provides advanced coursework that enables a student to attain an Associate's Degree while completing his/her high school diploma in a small school setting.
-Now starting its tenth year, VVECHS has graduated over 400 seniors over the past five years with over 350 seniors also graduating with their Associate of Arts Degree from El Paso Community College.
+Now starting its eleventh year, VVECHS has graduated over 600 seniors over the past six years with over 500 seniors earning their Associate of Arts Degree from El Paso Community College.
 Because of its limited size, students must apply for admission.
 One hundred to one hundred ten new students are accepted each year from a pool of 200+ applicants.
-New students are not accepted beyond the tenth grade or transfers from other schools.
+New students are not accepted beyond the tenth grade.
 VVECHS is housed on the Valle Verde campus of El Paso Community College, located south of Interstate 10 on Hunter Blvd.
 The school number is (915) 434-1500.